Monarchy of Belize: Royal symbols

 The main symbol of the Belizean monarchy is the sovereign himself.
 Thus, framed portraits of him are displayed in public buildings and government offices.
 Many Belizeans also keep portraits of the royal family in their homes.
 Queen Elizabeth II appeared on some commemorative Belizean stamps.
-Her crowned effigy is prominently featured on Belizean coins.
-All banknotes of the Belize dollar featured the Queen's portrait until the introduction of a new series in 2025.
+All banknotes of the Belize dollar featured the Queen's portrait, until the introduction of a new series in 2025.
+Her crowned effigy featured prominently on Belizean coins until 2026.

 A crown is also used to illustrate the monarchy as the locus of authority, appearing on police force, postal workers, prison officers, and Belize Defence Force regimental and maritime badges and rank insignia.

 God Save the King is the royal anthem of Belize.

 Royal visits

 20th century

 Princess Margaret visited Belize in 1958.
 The Duke of Edinburgh visited in 1962.
 Prince Michael of Kent represented the Queen at the independence celebrations in September 1981.

 Elizabeth II, Queen of Belize, visited the country in October 1985.
 She was welcomed by the mayor and given the key to Belize City.
 She spent the night in Government House before flying to Dangriga the following day where she watched a Junkanoo Dance by children and received a painting from the people of the Stann Creek District.
 She also met British Servicemen and women stationed in Belize.
 During the visit, the Queen was served the famous gibnut during an official dinner.
 The next day, the British press in London ran headlines: "Queen Eats Rat in Belize".
 Ever since, the gibnut has often been referred to as "The Royal Rat", or "The Queen's Rat" in Belize.

 Belize is the only one of my eighteen realms that I have not visited before and I have been looking forward to this moment for a long time.